Med School Application Timeline 2025-26

 School AMCAS App Secondary App

 Now that you have a general understanding of the medical school application timeline, it’s important to start laying out your next steps for the coming weeks.
 With May just around the corner, you can begin by making a weekly goal list for each week of the month.
-These goals may include slimming down your medical school list, registering for application portals, and confirming with those who will write letters of recommendation.
+These goals may include cutting down your medical school list, registering for application portals, and confirming with your letter writers.
 The key is trying not to accomplish too much in any given week.
 Because you’re starting early, you have plenty of time before medical school application deadlines!